- Third largest armed forces in the world

 - The key objectives of the defence offset policy is to leverage capital acquisitions to develop the Indian defence industry.
 Mandatory offset requirements of a minimum of 30% for procurement of defence equipment in excess of INR 20 Billion have been envisaged.

 PROCEDURES FOR THE GRANT OF INDUSTRIAL LICENSES HAVE BEEN STREAMLINED:

-- The initial validity period of industrial licenses has been increased to three years from the present two years.
+- The initial validity period of industrial licenses has been increased from 3 years to 15 years, which is further extendable upto 3 more years.

 - Guidelines for the extension of validity of industrial licenses have been issued.

 - Partial commencement of production is treated as commencement of production of all the items included in the license.

 - Provision of INR INR 2244.56 Billions for defense services in the FY 2016-17 Union Budget.

 - Capital outlay for Defence in 2016-17 is INR 78586 Crore.

 - Out of this, INR 69898 Crore has been allocated for Capital Acquisition of the Defence Services.